-All of the Glide O2 boards come with a high-capacity pump and American fittings if you want to upgrade to an electric someday.
-These same fittings are highly durable, so if you want to leave your SUP inflated for the season you won’t have to worry about much more than a simple top off at most.
+All of the Glide inflatable SUP boards come with a dual chamber pump (as opposed to the single action pump that comes with most inflatable boards) and American fittings if you want to upgrade to an electric someday.
+These same fittings are highly durable, so if you want to leave your inflatable SUP board inflated for the season you won’t have to worry about much more than a simple top off at most.

 You probably bought an inflatable paddle board for a reason.
-Whether that is storage or transport, either way, our 3 piece paddle will fit in the pack on your back or in the trunk of your smart car.
+Whether that is storage, vehicle transport or easy carrying.
+Regardless of the reason, our 3 piece paddle will fit in the pack on your back or in the trunk of your smart car.

-Taking an inflatable paddle board to mountain lakes and far off destinations is the beauty of inflatables.
+Taking an inflatable paddle board to an alpine lake and other far off destinations is the beauty of inflatable boards.
 Get away from the crowds, find the silence or lake trout that no one else will work to find.
 But don’t forget about air travel.
 Glide inflatable SUP backpacks come with straps and wheels for chasing water on any continent.